GabsEdits/aploe/docs/index.md

 - [ ] Create a template for the project.
 - [ ] Create configuration file for the project.
 - [ ] Create a documentation for the project.

+When all of the above tasks are completed, the project will get the release candidate status, and it will be ready for the first stable release.